-History of social psychology and its methods and the emergence of modern social psychology.
+History of social psychology and its methods and the emergence of modernsocial psychology.
 Overview of individualistic and collective explanations for behaviour, reference to personality and individual differences and micro and macro social groups.
 Social perception including person perception, attitudes, and attribution.
 Inter/intra group processes including prejudice and conflict.
 Small group processes including norms, decision making and performance.
 Social influence including conformity, minority and majority influence.
 Throughout the module, the syllabus will focus on the replication crisis in social psychology.

-Learning Outcomes Outcome Number Description 01 Demonstrate and evaluate knowledge and understanding of the main social psychological theoretical approaches to behaviour.
-02 Describe and evaluate the methods and findings of key research studies into group and individual social behaviour.
-03 Describe and evaluate the replication crisis in social psychology.
-04 Utilise social psychological theory and research to evaluate and explain contemporary social behaviour.
-05 Apply social psychological theory to everyday examples of social behaviour and considerations of behaviour change.
-06 Use IT skills to prepare written work and seek out web based information.
+Learning Outcomes Outcome Number Description 1 Demonstrate and critically evaluate knowledge and understanding of the main theoretical approaches to behaviour in social psychology.
+2 Describe and critically evaluate the methods and findings of key research studies into group and individual social behaviour.
+3 Describe and critically evaluate the replication crisis in social psychology.
+4 Utilise social psychological theory and research to evaluate and explain contemporary social behaviour.
+5 Apply social psychological theory to everyday examples of social behaviour and considerations of behaviour change.
+6 Use IT skills to prepare written work and seek out web-based information.